Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Conclusion

-We have presented the first approach for semantic attribute manipulation of out-of-domain faces via adopting 3DMM of human faces as the proxy.
-To this end, we devised a cross-domain adaptation method that bridges domain discrepancies and allows 3DMM parameter edits on the human face to be faithfully reflected on the out-of-domain face image.
-In addition, we proposed a reduced latent space and disentangled attribute-latent mapping to guarantee disentangled and precise controls for each semantic attribute.
+We present the first approach for semantic attribute manipulation of out-of-domain faces by adopting 3DMM of human faces as the proxy.
+To this end, we devise a cross-domain adaptation method that bridges domain discrepancies and allows 3DMM parameter edits on the human face to be faithfully reflected on the out-of-domain face image.
+In addition, we propose a reduced latent space and disentangled attribute-latent mapping to guarantee disentangled and precise controls for each semantic attribute.
 With our approach, there is no need to build 3DMM for a specific out-of-domain face domain, and intuitive parameter editing, including the head pose, facial shape, expression, albedo, and illumination, is well supported for arbitrary out-of-domain faces.
-The visually pleasant quality and user-friendly control show the great potential of our method for many exciting applications in the areas of design, cartoons, animations, and games.
+The visually pleasant quality and user-friendly control demonstrate the great potential of our method for many exciting applications in the areas of design, cartoons, animations, and games.